Best Vegas Buffets in 2026: Worth the Splurge (or Not)?

 The Post-Pandemic Vegas Buffet:

-What Really Changed in 2025
+What Really Changed after 2020

 There was a time when Vegas buffets were a rite of passage — $19.99 all-you-can-eat crab legs, mountains of shrimp, and chocolate fountains you’d regret touching after seeing the crowd.